wavefrontHQ/docs/pages/doc/alerts.md

 * The **alert notification** includes an image and a link to see the alert in context.
 * Look all alerts in the **Alert Browser** or examine a single firing alert in the **Alert Viewer**.

 {% include note.html content="All users can view alerts and perform the tasks on this page.
-You need [Alerts permissions](permissions_overview.html) to create and modify alerts.
+You need the [Alerts permissions](permissions_overview.html) to create and modify alerts.
 If some of the alerts in your environment are under [access control](access.html), you can view or view and modify those alerts only if they've been shared with you." %}

 ## How Alerts Work